nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/manhattan.md

     -rw-r--r-- 1 ubuntu ubuntu 1.2K Sep 15 22:52 coatColor.pheno
     -rw-r--r-- 1 ubuntu ubuntu 116M Sep 15 22:52 pruned_coatColor_maf_geno.vcf
     ```
-You're using a few new flags here: `-l` outputs in a long listing format, `-t` sorts list by time added with newest first, `-r` forces sort to list in reverse order so the newest files appear on top, `-h` makes it human readable.

 You should have a **34K file called "coatColor_man.bmp"**.

-## Visualization
+## Step 4: Visualization

 You can visualize the Manhattan plot by downloading the coatColor_man.bmp file to our local computers.
-To do this, open a new terminal window like before (i.e. by selecting the terminal window and typing `cmd+N`).
+To do this, open a new terminal window (by selecting the terminal window and typing `cmd+N`).

-Now run the following code to do the actual copying:
+Now run the following code on your Mac terminal window (not Ubuntu!) to do the actual copying:

 === "Code"
     ```